aimer0hs/aimer0hs/README.md

 # 👋 Hello, World!

 Welcoe to my GitHub corner!
-I’m [Your Friend's Name], a [Your Friend's Profession or Title] based in [Location].
+I’m Aimer, a learning by curiosity based in iran for now.
 My journey in tech has been a thrilling ride, and I’m excited to share it with you.

 ## 🌟 Who Am I?

-I’m a [describe your friend’s profession, e.g., “full-stack developer,” “data enthusiast,” etc.] who loves turning ideas into reality through code.
-When I’m not coding, you can find me [mention hobbies or interests, e.g., “hiking,” “exploring new coffee shops,” etc.].
+I’m a part time nerd into data science machine learning maybe AI game-dev(no expirience till mo :( ) who loves turning ideas into reality through code.
+When I’m not coding, you can find me adrenaline station such as sky diving playing games.

 ## 🧠 My Passion Projects

-Here are a few projects that reflect my passion for [mention key interests, e.g., “sustainable tech,” “user experience,” etc.]:
+Here are a few projects that reflect my passion for having new expiriences:

-- **[Project Name 1]**: [A brief, engaging description.
+- **[]**: [A brief, engaging description.
 What problem does it solve?
 Why is it special?]
 - **[Project Name 2]**: [Highlight any unique features or technologies used.]
 - **[Project Name 3]**: [Include any personal touch, like a story or inspiration behind the project.]